pauljavid/devmate-preflight-review/README.md

 This UI is intentionally simplified.
 In a real implementation, this experience could be embedded into the IDE or the PR view.
 But for now, this demo is here to simulate the moment: click “Pre‑Flight Review,” and get instant feedback.

-This demo is a proposa for how we might shift trustable review left.
+This demo is a proposal for how we might shift trustable review left.
 Not with heavy automation, but with the kind of small, fast feedback that teams actually want.

 Paul